Strictly Come Dancing 2020 line-up | Confirmed celebrity contestants - TheNewsTrace

 Partnered with: Katya Jones

 Boxer Nicola Adams will make historical past on Strictly Come Dancing as she will likely be part of the primary same-sex couple.
-The London 2012 gold medallist will carry out in an all feminine pairing, one thing she is delighted with: ““I’m actually excited to be becoming a member of this yr’s unbelievable line-up for Strictly Come Dancing.
+The London 2012 gold medallist will carry out in an all feminine pairing, one thing she is delighted with: ““I’m actually excited to be becoming a member of this yr’s unimaginable line-up for Strictly Come Dancing.
 I’m an enormous fan of the present and am thrilled to be a part of one thing that holds such a particular place in so many individuals’s hearts.
-Individuals may know me from my work within the ring, however I’ll be each bit as passionate and devoted on the dance ground too.
-I additionally wished to thank the BBC for supporting me and making me the primary ever all female-pairing; and it’s wonderful to be part of the motion for change, range and breaking boundaries within the leisure business.”
+Folks would possibly know me from my work within the ring, however I’ll be each bit as passionate and devoted on the dance ground too.
+I additionally wished to thank the BBC for supporting me and making me the primary ever all female-pairing; and it’s wonderful to be part of the motion for change, variety and breaking boundaries within the leisure business.”

 Clara Amfo